kimpenn/PIVOT/README.md

  * Linux specific: Dependency openssl configuration failed
    * Please install the latest libgdal-dev package (apt-get install libgdal-dev)

- * Current Known bug:
-   * Some times when user press the "launch module" or "clean session" button, new window does not show up.
-In such cases, please call the last command you see in Rstudio, i.e., `pivot_main()` or `pivot('clean')`

- * If you run into other bugs, please report them in github, or email me directly (qinzhu@outlook.com).
-Thanks!

 ## Citation

 * Qin Zhu, Stephen A Fisher, Hannah Dueck, Sarah Middleton, Mugdha Khaladkar, Junhyong Kim.
 PIVOT: Platform for Interactive Analysis and Visualization of Transcriptomics Data (Preprint) bioRxiv 053348; doi: http://dx.doi.org/10.1101/053348